Give me your tired, your poor,

-Asylum attorney Wendy Whitt represents clients before the Houston Asylum Office, which serves individuals in the following states: Arkansas, Colorado, Louisiana, Mississippi, Oklahoma, New Mexico, Tennessee, Texas, Utah, and Wyoming.
+Asylum attorney Wendy Whitt represents clients throughout the United States.
 Contact us today to determine whether you are eligible to apply for asylum in the United States.

 Asylum is a type of protection that allows individuals who are already in the United States to remain here.
 In order to obtain this benefit, you must demonstrate to the United States government that you fear persecution in your native country based upon one or more of the following: